-Exhibits and programs at this kid-focused arm of the New-York Historical Society transport children back through 350 years of U.S. history (with a special focus on NYC).
-Galleries highlight the lives of kids who grew up to become famous doctors (James McCune Smith), athletes and political figures (Alexander Hamilton), and Little New-Yorkers classes invite kids to get in on sing-alongs and crafts.
-Other family programs include cooking classes, scavenger hunts, games, and story hours.
+The hands-on displays at this kid-focused arm of the New York Historical Society transport children back through 350 years of U.S. history, with a special focus on NYC.
+Children are encouraged to climb around and interact with exhibits that highlight the lives of kids who grew up to become famous doctors, athletes and political figures—hello, Alexander Hamilton!
+Little New Yorkers can get in on sing-alongs and crafts.
+Other family programs include cooking classes, scavenger hunts, games and story hours.

-The Jewish Children’s Museum educates on Jewish history and heritage in a fun, immersive environment, fostering a natural curiosity through hands on exploration.
+The Jewish Children’s Museum educates on Jewish history and heritage in a fun, immersive environment, fostering a natural curiosity through hands-on exploration.
 Learn all about the story of Chanukah and the meaning behind the menorah in its seasonal Soil to Oil workshop, where children press olive oil from fresh olives, make and eat their own delicious potato latkes, and spin the dreidel for chocolate gelt!
 Throughout the year, examine biblical history, Israel, Jewish holidays and more.
-With the assist of a cool mini golf course, kids delve into Jewish life, from Bris to Bar Mitzvah, all while practicing their putt!

 The Long Island Children’s (permanent) Museum opened in 2002 after the renovation of a 40,000-square-foot facility.
 Today, it houses 14 hands-on exhibit galleries for little ones, plus a state-of-the-art theater and several learning studios.